 An encouraging goal from the Lightning’s fourth line

 TAMPA — Vladislav Namestnikov was in a familiar spot.
-The puck found him on the blue line, and there was open ice in front of him.
-He raced and backhanded the puck past Columbus goalie Elvis Merzlikins in the second period Tuesday night.
+The puck found him on the blue line, and open ice was in front of him.
+The Lightning forward raced and backhanded the puck past Blue Jackets goalie Elvis Merzlikins in the second period Tuesday night.

-“Goals haven’t come easy this year,” Namestnikov said after the game.
-“But I mean, you’ve got to take the opportunity, and I got one there.”
+“Goals haven’t come easy this year,” Namestnikov said.
+“But you’ve got to take the opportunity, and I got one there.”

-That goal could be lost in the Lightning’s 6-3 win over the Blue Jackets, with Nikita Kucherov knocking in two goals and finishing with four points, and Brayden Point continuing his hot streak.
+That goal could be lost in the Lightning’s 6-3 win, with Nikita Kucherov knocking in two goals and finishing with four points, and Brayden Point continuing his hot streak with a goal.

 But it was an encouraging sign as the Lightning moved towards the second half of the season.
-As they begin to set their sights on the playoffs, they need to find that depth of scoring that has been a trademark of their two Stanley Cup titles in the last three seasons.
+As they begin to set their sights on the playoffs, they need to find the scoring depth that has been a trademark of their two Stanley Cup titles in the last three seasons.

 “You want everybody to score.
-It makes them feel better about themselves and feel like they’re contributing,” Lightning Coach Jon Cooper said.
-“Oftentimes, when players aren’t on the score sheet for a few games, they think that they’re not contributing when they actually are.
+It makes them feel better about themselves and feel like they’re contributing,” Coach Jon Cooper said.
+“Oftentimes when players aren’t on the score sheet for a few games, they think that they’re not contributing when they actually are.
 And so I thought Vladdy’s goal was huge.
-We had that 2-0 lead, they scored, and that was a big goal at a good time for us.”
+We had that 2-0 lead, (the Blue Jackets) scored, and that was a big goal at a good time for us (to make it 3-1).”

-For Namestnikov and the Lightning’s fourth line, any time to be productive is a good time.
+For Namestnikov and the fourth line, any time to be productive is a good time.

-The 30-year-old forward returned to the Lightning this season on a one-year deal with the idea that his speed could help contribute to the offense.
-Through the team’s first 39 games, Namestnikov has just three goals and six assists in 37 games played.
+He returned to the Lightning this season on a one-year free-agent deal with the idea that his speed could help contribute to the offense.
+Through the first 39 games, Namestnikov, 30, has three goals and six assists in 37 games played.

-With Corey Perry and Pierre-Edouard Bellemare, the line is still trying to find ways to contribute.
+With Corey Perry and Pierre-Edouard Bellemare, the fourth line is still trying to find ways to contribute.

+“It’s something we as a line have talked about; just contributing, setting the next line up, whatever it is.
+And (Tuesday) night was a start, and there’s more to get out there.”

-It’s taking a while for Namestnikov to find his familiar comfort zone.
-Originally drafted by the Lightning in the first round in 2011, he was brought back thinking his speed would help him with top-line guys like Kucherov.
-He’s played with several different linemates, but this one with Perry and Bellemare is starting to find its way onto the scoresheet.
+It’s taking a while for Namestnikov to find his comfort zone.
+Drafted by the Lightning in the first round in 2011, he was brought back thinking his speed would help him with top-line guys such as Kucherov.
+He has played with several linemates, but the line of Namestnikov, Perry and Bellemare is starting to find its way onto the score sheet.
 Perry emphasized that they are controlling the puck better, which is giving them better opportunities.

 Follow all the action on and off the ice